CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Quickstart/Quickstart.md

 At minimum, 100 species should be evaluated, though ideally many more will be used if capacity is available (e.g. up to 1000).
 The selection of species should be unbiased.
 For example, selecting only charismatic species (butterflies, orchids, etc.), species of economic value or rare/ endangered species would result in an indicator that represents the genetic condition of species in that subset rather than all species.
 Thus the set of species should be as unbiased as possible; this can be achieved by random selection from a list of known, extant species.
 Analysis and reporting of the indicator may wish to disaggregate for particular subsets e.g. harvested species, pollinators, keystone species, but the overall indicator value should represent all species.
 See section [Species list](https://ccgenetics.github.io/guidelines-genetic-diversity-indicators/docs/4_Species_list/Species_list.html#species-list) for advice on how to create a species list.

 ## Gather data

+Notice that we have made available a [Kobotoolbox web-form that you can use to gather data and metadata](https://ccgenetics.github.io/guidelines-genetic-diversity-indicators/docs/5_Data_collection/Web_tool.html).

 ### Step 2: Define population boundaries in geographic space